 Want me to prove it?

-I’ve got 8 awesome YouTube video channels that will set you on a course to Japanese success.
+I’ve got eight awesome YouTube video channels that will set you on a course to Japanese success.

 FluentU is an innovative site that takes real-world videos—like commercials, anime, music videos, TV shows and home videos—and uses them as powerful Japanese learning tools.
 And all of these videos come directly to you from YouTube!
 There’s just one big improvement on this learning platform—all the videos are made approachable for any learner at any skill level.

-FluentU has amassed a broad range of contemporary videos—just take a look at one small sample:
+FluentU has amassed a broad range of authentic videos—just take a look at one small sample: